-The pension is payable abroad but is adjusted only if the person is ordinarily residing in a country of the European Union or in a country that has a reciprocal agreement.
+The pension is payable abroad, but is adjusted only if the person is ordinarily residing in a country of the European Union or in a country that has a reciprocal agreement.

-Old-person's pension (noncontributory retirement pension): Payable if aged 80 or older and entitlement to the contributory basic state pension is less than 60% of the standard rate.
+Old-person's pension (noncontributory retirement pension): Paid if aged 80 or older and the pensioner is entitled to less than 60% of the full basic state pension.
 The pensioner must have resided in the United Kingdom for 10 years in any 20-year consecutive period after age 60.